wavesresearch/REM_Onset_Detector/README.md

 * samplerate (https://pypi.org/project/samplerate/)
 * EDFlib (https://pypi.org/project/EDFlib-Python/)

+It is recommended to create an environment for mne-python and install the other libraries inside the environment

 # Usage

 See the examples in REM_Onset_Detector/examples.
 The examples were made using Jupyter Notebook.